 So how do you choose the best student laptop?
 Price is important, of course, but it shouldn't be your sole criteria.
 That's why our guide covers so many options, manufacturers and operating systems: every student is different and that means their requirements will differ too.

-We don’t quite know what this academic year holds, but we do know that no matter what kind of learning you’ll be doing – fully remote, in-person or a mix of the two –these laptops will be the perfect companions for studying, for staying in touch with friends and family and for creativity too.
+We don’t quite know what this academic year holds – after the last 12 months we've stopped trying to predict the future – but we do know that whether your learning is fully remote, in-person or a mix of the two these laptops will be the perfect companions for studying, for staying in touch with friends and family and for creativity too.